Electrochemical and Spectrophotometric Methods for Polyphenol and Ascorbic Acid Determination in Fruit and Vegetable Extracts

 Experimental approach.
 Polyphenolic compounds and ascorbic acid were determined by electrochemical and spectrophotometric methods.
 An enzymatic biosensor and a nanocomposite sensor were used for polyphenolic compounds and ascorbic acid, respectively, in electrochemical measurements, while Folin-Ciocalteu and Kampfenkel methods were used for spectrophotometric measurements.

-Results and conclusion.
+Results and conclusions.
 Results obtained through the different methodologies were comparable and consistent with each other.
 Both methods allowed determining the content of ascorbic acid and polyphenolic compounds in the fruit and vegetable extracts.
 Moreover, both techniques enable the detection of the analyte concentration changes in samples exposed to different UV-C intensities and storage days.
 Finally, it was observed that the antioxidant capacity depends on the type of food, treatment and storage period.

 Novelty and scientific contribution.
 Both methodologies were suitable for the quantification of analytes; however, the electrochemical sensors provided higher specificity and selectivity, applicable to different fruit and vegetable matrices, obtaining results with higher precision, in shorter time and with a smaller sample volume, minimizing the economic costs because of the lower consumption of reagents.